-Deramaxx is a commonly prescribed non-steroidal anti-inflammatory drug, and when used in accordance with the vet’s instructions, it is both safe and efficient for dogs.
-Plus, the Deramaxx tablets are extremely easy to use due to the added beef flavor.
+Deramaxx is a commonly prescribed non-steroidal anti-inflammatory drug (NSAID), and when used in accordance with the vet’s instructions, it is both safe and efficient for dogs.
+Plus, Deramaxx tablets are extremely easy to administer because they are scored, chewable, and have added beef flavor.

 Can I Give My Dog Deramaxx?

-Yes, you can give your dog Deramaxx but only if the vet prescribed the medication.
-Deramaxx (also known as Deracoxib) is a non-narcotic and nonsteroidal anti-inflammatory drug (NSAID) that belongs to the coxib class.
+Yes, you can give your dog Deramaxx as prescribed by a veterinarian.
+Deramaxx (brand name for deracoxib) is a non-narcotic and nonsteroidal anti-inflammatory drug that belongs to the coxib class.

-The mainstream use of Deracoxib is managing pain and inflammation in osteoarthritis dogs as well as managing the same symptoms in the post-surgery patient (usually after orthopedic surgery or dental procedures).
+The mainstream use of deracoxib is managing pain and inflammation in osteoarthritis dogs as well as managing the same symptoms in post-surgery patients (usually after orthopedic surgery or dental procedures).